mailcmd/pish_ex/README.md

   # You now know that if `error_regexp` has a match and `config.close_onerror` is `true` the sequence
   #   is aborted and Pish return the data obtained until that moment.
 But if you need create an
   #   exception to this behavior for one command, you can set `error_abort` in false.
-  #   In the same sense by inversed, you can set the default behavior like permisive
+  #   In the same sense but inversed, you can set the default behavior like permisive
   #   (config.close_onerror set in `false`) and create an exception to this behavior setting
   #   `error_abort` as `true`.
 By default this parameter is `true`.
   error_abort: <boolean>